 Estate Planning to Avoid Probate

 For instance, an estate with many types of assets and/or many creditors wanting to be paid will take longer to administer than a smaller estate with no creditors.
-People have also heard that probate allows beneficiaries to challenge the will, or that beneficiaries can take the personal representative to court if they disagree with the personal representative's decisions, and that these problems will go away if they simply stay out of probate.
-However, it's not the probate process that causes these problems but the beneficiaries themselves are the source.
+You might have also heard that probate allows beneficiaries to challenge the will, or that beneficiaries can take the personal representative to court if they disagree with the personal representative's decisions.
+It is important to note that probate does not cause these problems, but rather the beneficiaries themselves are the source.

 How to Avoid Probate

 A common way to avoid probate is to create a trust, but the validity of trusts can be challenged in court.
 Also, trustees are subject to the same standards as personal representatives, and their actions can also be reviewed by a court.